Browse all articles

 Boujee Brands is a web design agency based in California offering affordable websites to contractors and small businesses.
 We provide Plausible Analytics to all of our clients for free as part of our web design packages.

-Understanding website traffic and visitor behavior
+Google Analytics vs Plausible Analytics: website traffic and visitor behavior

 How many people are looking at my website?